Veritable Lasagna

 typedef VL_MEMORY_T vl_transient

-The typedef for vl_transient is, similarly, void.
+The typedef for vl_transient is, similarly, the smallest possible word size.
 This is intended to improve code readability and intent.

-This is used to indicate pointers to blocks of memory which that might be moved, deleted, or erased through some operation on a data structure or allocator.
+This is used to indicate pointers to blocks of memory which that might be moved, deleted, or erased through some operation on a data structure, allocator, or stack scope.

 Function Documentation